YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 OMISERVHANG, GTCM OMI server is hung

 GT.CM Error: The GT.CM OMI server has gone a long time, exceeding the design expectation without acknowledged activity.
-At the point of this error, YottaDB/GT.M creates a core image of the GT.CM OMI server.
+At the point of this error, YottaDB creates a core image of the GT.CM OMI server.

 Action: Investigate the state of the server and its clients.
 Restart processes including the server as appropriate; refer diagnostic information to the the group responsible for database integrity at your operation.